 Before we jump into minor arpeggios, let’s quickly review what an arpeggio is.

 An arpeggio is when you play each note of a chord individually in succession rather than all together at the same time.
 An arpeggio can be played in full, where you play every note available in a given position, or it can be broken into smaller, 3- or 4- note varieties.

 Forming Minor Arpeggios

 Minor arpeggios are formed from the notes of the minor chord, which are built from the root, ♭3rd, and 5th intervals of minor scale.
 The minor arpeggio differs from the major arpeggio in that the 3rd interval is a minor 3rd (1/2 step lower) as opposed to a major 3rd.

 In the tab/audio below, the whole scale is played first, followed by just the root, 3rd, and 5th of each scale.
 Listen to the examples to hear the difference the 3rd scale degree makes between major and minor.

 Like the major version, there are various techniques that we can use when playing minor arpeggios as well.
 Again, the style you use will largely depend on the type of music you play.
 Below are a few examples:

 CAGED Minor Arpeggio Shapes

 The minor arpeggio consists of the root, minor 3rd, and perfect 5th intervals.
 Like the major counterpart, minor arpeggios can be used to target chord tones in guitar solos and fills and help add a little color to your playing.
-Again, playing arpeggios can take a little time to get down, so be ready to put in some time!
+You’ll probably find the 3- and 4- note variations a little easier to incorporate into your playing.
+Overall, learning arpeggios can take a bit of effort, so be prepared to put in some time with them.